 One must also ask if the, "Step too far," goes back a couple steps the better he is at football?
 Meaning, can an Aaron Rodgers who somehow helps the Jets win a Super Bowl (hey, it could theoretically happen) get away with a lot more than an Aaron Rodgers who can't even get them to the playoffs?
 I don't think anyone can say for sure what's too much until Rodgers does make that one statement that breaks everything.

 Rodgers does know people listen.
 He does regret some things he says.
-Is an affable personality and playing football really, really good going to be enough to keep Rodgers out of hot water, however, or will this metaphorical pot eventually boil over?
+Is an affable personality and playing football really, really well going to be enough to keep Rodgers out of hot water, however, or will this metaphorical pot eventually boil over?
 We've just started this NFL season, so we've got a ways to go to find out.

 No comments: